 Responsible for the data processing described in this declaration is:

-Contact address for your questions and requests for privacy:
+Contact address for your questions and requests regarding data protection:

 You are also welcome to contact our data protection officer directly: